Hoang-Long2012/Prank/DISCLAIMER.md

 - Emotional damage.

 This software is provided "AS IS", "AS AVAILABLE", and "AS FUNNY AS POSSIBLE".
+The only thing we guarantee is that the jokes are intentional.
 By using this package, you acknowledge that laughter is a possible side effect.
 If this package makes debugging enjoyable, please consult your local Python expert immediately.